CtrlK

 Workflow Clarity

-Steps are clearly sequenced and the check/force argument provides a branching path.
-However, there's no validation checkpoint after the commit (e.g., verifying the commit succeeded, checking nothing was accidentally staged), and the 'check' argument mentions running checks but doesn't specify what commands to run or what to do on partial failure.
+Steps are clearly sequenced and the check/force argument provides a branching path, but there's no explicit validation checkpoint after the commit (e.g., verifying the commit succeeded) and no feedback loop for handling failures during the check step beyond 'stop if any checks fail.'

 2 / 3